Rohitk0102/textsummarizer_using_BERT-LSA_models/README.md

 ## Development

-Designed and developed by VINAY AKULA
+Designed and developed by Rohit K